peppelinux/ansible-slapd-eduperson2016/README.md

  - memberOf overlay
  - ppolicy overlay
  - pw-sha2 overlay for SSHA-512, SSHA-384, SSHA-256, SHA-512, SHA-384 and SHA-256 passwords
+ - Monitor backend
  - SSL only (ldaps://)
+ - Unit test for ACL and Password Policy overlay (work in progress)

 You can even import users from a CSV file, globals parameters can also be edited in playbook.yml.
 All about overlays configuration can be found in: